Folklore studies: Overview

 A 1982 UNESCO document titled "Recommendation on the Safeguarding of Traditional Culture and Folklore" declared a global need to establish provisions protecting folklore from varying dangers identified in the document.
 UNESCO further published the Convention for the Safeguarding of the Intangible Cultural Heritage in 2003.
 The American Folklife Preservation Act (P.L.
 94-201) passed in 1976 by the United States Congress in conjunction with the Bicentennial Celebration included a definition of folklore, also called folklife:

 "...[Folklife] means the traditional expressive culture shared within the various groups in the United States: familial, ethnic, occupational, religious, regional; expressive culture includes a wide range of creative and symbolic forms such as custom, belief, technical skill, language, literature, art, architecture, music, play, dance, drama, ritual, pageantry, handicraft; these expressions are mainly learned orally, by imitation, or in performance, and are generally maintained without benefit of formal instruction or institutional direction."

-The legislation complemented federal preservation programs that framed cultural diversity as a national resource and linked folkloristic research with public policy.

-The term folklore combines the concepts of folk and lore.
-Contemporary folklorists define a folk group as any community that shares identity through distinctive traditions, whether a nation or a family.
-This broader lens expands the artifacts under study to include verbal, material, and customary practices.
-Folklorists examine how these traditions circulate within groups and the contexts in which they carry meaning.

-Transmission of folk artifacts depends on informal circulation within the group, often anonymous and expressed in multiple variants.
-This mode of continuity contrasts with high culture, which is canonized by elites and attributed to specific creators.
-Folklorists interpret how performances, texts, and objects gain relevance at particular moments while remaining open to reinterpretation over time.
+This law in conjunction with other legislation was designed to protect the natural and cultural heritage of the United States in alignment with efforts to promote and protect the cultural diversity of the United States and recognize it as a national strength and a resource worthy of protection.

+The term folklore contains component parts folk and lore.
+The word folk originally applied to rural, frequently poor and illiterate peasants.
+A contemporary definition of folk is a social group which includes two or more persons with common traits, who express their shared identity through distinctive traditions.
+"Folk is a flexible concept which can refer to a nation as in American folklore or to a single family."
+This expanded social definition of folk expands the material considered to be folklore artifacts to include "things people make with words (verbal lore), things they make with their hands (material lore), and things they make with their actions (customary lore)".
+The folklorist studies the traditional artifacts of a group and the groups within which these customs, traditions and beliefs are transmitted.

+Transmission of folk artifacts is necessary to their preservation over time outside of study by cultural archaeologists.
+Beliefs and customs are passed informally within a folk group mainly anonymously and in multiple variants.
+This is in contrast to high culture, characterized by recognition by the elites of a given society and identified as specific works created by individuals.

+The folklorist studies the significance of these beliefs, customs and objects for the group.
+In folklore studies "folklore means something – to the tale teller, to the song singer, to the fiddler, and to the audience or addressees".
+The field assumes cultural units would not be passed along unless they had some continued relevance within the group, though their meaning can shift and morph with time.